 Once the route tops out of the steep side canyon, it doubles back closer to the rim of the main canyon and then follows a fairly well-worn path gradually upward before arriving at the TH area in about 1.75 miles.

 From the parking area follow the dirt road up to a split.
 The more-traveled route will go to the right to connect to the main road headed out to the Anticline Overlook.
 But, instead go left and follow the backroad toward Hatch Point Campground.
 There might be several spur roads in the area, so have a map handy to make sure you are headed in the right direction (ie toward the high point to the south.)
-The campground area is actually fenced off and one will need to pass it and then double-back in order to easily visit it.
-It’s likely worth a stop though with running water, pit toilets and trash collection.
+The campground area is actually fenced off and one will need to pass it and then double-back in order to easily visit.
+It’s likely worth a stop though with running water, pit toilets, and trash collection.
 The views from the campground are great looking out over the meadow below and on to the Behind the Rocks area in the distance.

 NOTE: early-spring travelers should be aware that a hiker reported that the campground water was OFF on 4/22/2017.
 However, it’s always been ON for my visits in May.